website Translator

 Exercise is a form of physical activity undertaken primarily to improve one's health and physical fitness.
-If you are about to increase your physical activities then it is recommended that you check with your doctor to ensure that it is safe for you to do so.
-The following questions may help you identify if it is advisable for you to discuss your proposed increase in physical activity with your doctor.
+If you are about to increase your physical activity, then it is recommended that you check with your doctor to ensure that it is safe for you to do so.
+The following questions may help you identify if you should discuss your proposed increase in physical activity with your doctor.

 Questions

-If you can answer YES to any of the following questions then you should first talk to your doctor about your proposed physical activity.
+If you can answer YES to any of the following questions, you should first talk to your doctor about your proposed physical activity.

 1. Have you sought medical advice for a heart condition?